BenSheridanEdwards/JavaScript_Portfolio/README.md

 ### Description

-A simple app that displays a list of hard coded songs a user can choose from.
+Song detailer application that displays a list of hard coded songs a user can choose from.
 Selecting a song reveals details like the song's title, artist, and duration.

 **Tech Stack:** *JavaScript, React, Redux, Node, CSS, HTML, Jest, Enzyme, Webpack, Babel, CircleCI, Code Climate, Firebase*